 England started a “War of Choice” in the Middle East, the British pound collapsed and United States felt betrayed.
 Europe formed a Common Market that excluded Britain and the world’s two great democracies stumbled.

-The wooden ship being built by a flamboyant Englishman was suddenly pulled to center stage of a drama about saving the “Special Relationship” and finding new markets for British products that might soon be slapped with tariffs.
-The “Code of Silence” that kept this story hidden for more than sixty years has finally been broken thanks to declassified government documents from the U.S. and U.K., access to a special archive and good detective work.
+The wooden ship being built by a flamboyant Englishman was suddenly pulled to center stage of a drama about saving the “Special Relationship” between the U.S. and Britain, The “Code of Silence” that kept this story hidden for more than sixty years has finally been broken thanks to declassified government documents from the U.S. and U.K., access to a secret archive and good detective work.